 The EYFS Curriculum

-The Early Years Foundation Stage curriculum has three “prime” areas of learning; Personal, Social and Emotional development, language for communication and thinking and physical development, and four “specific” areas; literacy, mathematics, understanding the world and expressive arts and design.
+The Early Years Foundation Stage curriculum has three “prime” areas of learning; Personal, Social and Emotional development; Listening attention and understanding; and Physical Development, and four “specific” areas; Literacy, Mathematics, understanding the world and expressive arts and design.

 Each of these areas will be implemented through planned, purposeful play and through a mix of adult led and child-initiated activity.
 All activities and experiences are designed and planned to meet individual needs and interests.